-NAPSA's Abuse Registry Ad Hoc Committee formed in response to inquiries from multiple states about the need to analyze available lack of training, expertise, coordination, and resources.
-This workinformation about states' abuse registries and study the feasibility, shop will provide information about a federal grant program deimpact, administration, cost, and benefit of state adult abuse registries.
-The Committee conducted a multi-stage research process, including electronic surveys and telephone interviews, to identify the funding to communities under the "Enhanced Training and Services states that have abuse registries, or an information system that functions as such, and to collect information about the information contained on the registry, who has access to that information, what the information is used for, and how the registry is maintained and administered.
+NAPSA's Abuse Registry Ad Hoc Committee formed in response to impact, administration, cost, and benefit of state adult abuse registries.
+The Committee conducted a multi-stage research process, intions as such, and to collect information about the information contained on the registry, who has access to that information, what the information is used for, and how the registry is maintained and administered.
 This session will be the first presentation of the final results of the Committee's 18-month project, and will provide a general overview of registry trends across states as well as state-specific information.